 When your baby is in utero, they are covered in a lovely thick, sticky white substance called vernix.
 Vernix is a natural moisturiser for babies skin, and is the best defence against skin damage or infection.
 Vernix is absorbed very quickly after the birth and acts as a barrier to protect your babies skin.

 So when should you bath your baby for the first time?

-The general consensus amongst midwives and health care providers, is to wait until baby is at least 48 hours old.
+The general consensus amongst midwives and health care providers, is to wait until baby's cord has fallen off.
 If there was meconium at birth they by all means wash the babies hair, just leave the skin to do its thing.

 How often should you bath your baby?